CodeCricut/BTimeLogger/README.md

 ## Cloning/downloading the project

-To clone the repository, run the following commands in the directory you would like to clone the project: `https://github.com/CodeCricut/BTimeLogger`.
+To clone the repository, run the following commands in the directory you would like to clone the project: `git clone https://github.com/CodeCricut/BTimeLogger`.

 ## Running